 Fred Hampton, the deputy Chairman of the Illinois Black Panther Party, approached Cha Cha Jimenez to discuss a revolutionary framework for liberation.
 Hampton believed that it was important to marry social service delivery with revolutionary politics.
 As Jimenez said: “Giving gifts wasn’t going to help their people.
 They had to deal with the system that was messing them over.”

 The Young Lords co-existed and intersected with several other movements of their era including anti-imperialist, anti-war, women’s liberation, and black freedom struggles.
 Several Puerto Ricans were particularly active in the New York Chapter of the Black Panther Party in the 1960s.
-Two members of the Panther 21 case were Puerto Rican: Raymond Quinones and Albert Nieves.
-In other words, there was a lot of cross movement building.
+There was a lot of cross movement building.

 Iris Morales, who would later become a leader of the Young Lords Party in NY, joined an African-American led student group called ONYX while at City College in New York.
 She was involved with the Student Non-Violent Coordinating Committee (SNCC) and the NAACP.
 She studied Malcolm X and other black revolutionaries.
 She ended up founding City College’s first Puerto Rican organization, Puerto Ricans in Student Activities (PRISA).
 PRISA made alliances with other campus student groups.